tuvabjornberg/IOOPM-project-Minnesmastarna/proj/code_review_report.md

 ## Consequences of code reviews in GitHub
-The beneficial consequences of using pull requests were the garantie that the code was agreed between at least two people before given to the rest of the group, the author and the reviewer.
+The beneficial consequences of using pull requests were the guarantee that the code was agreed between at least two people before given to the rest of the group, the author and the reviewer.
 During these code reviews both small errors and more concerning problems arose which were solved to a certain degree before being pushed into main.

 We had more clear milestones when code was pushed into main because for important implementations we urged each other to update their current working branch to continue working on something we know works.

-Though, this consequence could have its own drawbacks for certain implementations.
+Though, this consequence did have its own drawbacks for certain implementations.
 In most cases it would be because we have started working on an implementation assuming another worked as imagined.
 Some branches could easily fall behind the main branch.
 This led to some people working on older versions, which meant that some implementations had to be changed when the newer code was pushed up.

 This became an issue in cases where a review took time.
 For example, when we had to reimplement the release function most of the implementation for the Z92 program was done.
 But because this type of review was extensive, it took time before the affected members could have access to the updated code.
 Through the extensive review definitely was necessary.